-The unit must be fixed rigidly on the building foundation or structural wall; as option, a base plate can be provided to level the instrument to the installation surface.
-The base plate must be first fixed on the floor, ceiling or wall and then the instrument mounted on it.
+The unit must be fixed rigidly on the building foundation; it has a base plate that must be first fixed on the ground and then the instrument mounted on it.
 For that purpose, the base plate has a central fixation hole (suitable for 8 mm screws) and three leveling screws.
-Prepare the base plate:
+Prepare the base plate (see also Figure 8):

-- Mount the three leveling screws (A). - Check that the four M4 threads for the instrument fixation are free from dust.
+- Mount the three leveling screws (D). - Check that the four M6 threads for the instrument fixation are free from dust. - Mount the two polarization pins on the base plate on the side where the connectors will be (E/F).

 Place the base plate at the selected location.
-Verify that the surface is sufficiently flat and vertical so that the three feet can level the plate.
-Be sure to leave enough space at the front of the instrument for the connectors.
+Verify that the surface is sufficiently flat and horizontal so that the three feet can level the plate.
+Be sure to leave enough space at the front of the instrument for the connectors and for opening the housing lid.
 The sides of the instrument should typically not be closer than 100 mm (4 inches) from a wall.
-Mark on the wall the location of the central hole in the plate.
+Mark on the ground the location of the central hole in the plate.
 Remove the base plate.